Harold Basch: Biography

-Ford Motor Company (Dearborn, Michigan) (1968-1971).
-In 1970 he joined the Chemistry Department at Bar-Ilan University (BIU) as an Associate Professor and became a full Professor in 1977.
-He lived in Rehovot was married to Julia and had 5 children.
+Ford Motor Company (Dearborn, Michigan) (1968–1971).
+In 1970 he joined the chemistry department at Bar-Ilan University (BIU) as an associate professor and became a full professor in 1977.
+He lived in Rehovot, was married to Julia and had 5 children.

 Administrative activities

-His involvement in academic administration began early with an appointment as Chairman of the Department of Chemistry at BIU (1973-1976).
+His involvement in academic administration began early with an appointment as chairman of the department of chemistry at BIU (1973–1976).
 As an active member of the University's Senate, he served on and chaired many committees.
-Between the years 1988-1990, he served as the Dean of the Faculty of Sciences and Mathematics and held several tenures as a member of the Executive Board of the Senate.

-Among his others administrative activities, Basch served as the Academic Head of the Holon Institute of Technology (1978-1981), was a member of the Council for Higher Education in Israel (1985-1991), served on scientific grants committees of the Israel Science Foundation, was a member of the scientific board of the Israel Inter-University Computation Center, was appointed to the National Council for Research and Development (Prime Minister's Office) and was a member of the computer grants committee of The Planning and Budgeting Committee (PBC).
-During the years 2005-2011, he served as the Vice President for Research at Bar-Ilan University.
+Between the years 1988 and 1990, he served as the dean of the faculty of sciences and mathematics and held several tenures as a member of the executive board of the Senate.
+Among his others administrative activities, Basch served as the academic head of the Holon Institute of Technology (1978-1981), was a member of the Council for Higher Education in Israel (1985–1991), served on scientific grants committees of the Israel Science Foundation, was a member of the scientific board of the Israel Inter-University Computation Center, was appointed to the National Council for Research and Development (Prime Minister's Office) and was a member of the computer grants committee of The Planning and Budgeting Committee (PBC).
+During the years 2005–2011, he served as the vice president for research at Bar-Ilan University.

 Scientific activities

-His main research interest was in the field of Computational Chemistry.
-Basch was a pioneer in computational quantum chemistry, in developing methods and innovative applications of theoretical concepts and equations to solving problems in Chemistry.
+His main research interest was in the field of computational chemistry.
+Basch was a pioneer in computational quantum chemistry, in developing methods and innovative applications of theoretical concepts and equations to solving problems in chemistry.
 Already in 1962, as a beginning graduate student at Columbia University, he recognized the potential use of the computer (which then filled a whole building), in chemical research.
 The methods and paradigms he developed are used today in modern software packages for the calculation of molecular properties.
 The list of applications he has been involved in include electron, electronic and photoelectronic spectroscopies, energetics, geometric and electronic structures, chemical reaction paths, intermediates, and transition states, metal-ligand, metal-metal, metal cluster bonding, and active site reactions in metalloenzymes.
 The theoretical methods include single and multi-configuration molecular orbital theory, valence bond theory, and effective core and effective fragment potentials.

 His latest research efforts were directed towards finding appropriate molecular bridges that can serve as nano-conducting and switching elements in molecular electronics.

 During his career, Basch published more than 180 papers and book chapters.